 Availability throughout the world

 The Chinese wolfberry extract is a part of traditional Chinese medicine and food making.
-The plant is divided into two sub-species and is actually a native of China.
+The plant is divided into two sub-species and is a native of China.
 But there are warmer regions around the world like North America, Australia, parts of the Mediterranean basin, and Southwest and Central Asia where the plant thrives too.
 However, the largest exporter of the plant remains in China.

 Historical evidence